Gender and Sexuality in Assassin's Creed Syndicate

 Where does all of this leave us?
 How bi is Jacob Frye?
 How queer is Assassin’s Creed Syndicate in general?

-Unfortunately, the answer to both of these questions is: as much as you want to read into the game, while leaving room for plausible deniability for those who don’t.
+Unfortunately, the answer to both of these questions is: they are as queer as your reading of the game makes them, while leaving room for plausible deniability for those who don’t want to see it.

 Assassin’s Creed Syndicate is a game with clear intention and interest in gender and sexuality, but a complete refusal to ever make these things explicit.
 This may have been totally by design, or a forced decision due to the environment in which it was created.